R3DRUN3/sploitcraft/ci-cd/ppe/github-actions/README.md

           GENERIC_TOKEN: ${{ secrets.GENERIC_TOKEN }}
 ```

-This GitHub Action workflow (`command-injection-demo`) triggers on the creation of issue comments.
+This GitHub Action workflow (`command-injection-demo`) triggers on the creation of new comments inside an issue.
 Upon activation, it retrieves the body of the comment (`${{ github.event.comment.body }}`) and echoes it directly within the workflow execution environment.
 The vulnerability lies in the lack of input sanitization for `${{ github.event.comment.body }}`.
 Since the workflow echoes this variable without any validation or sanitization, an attacker can potentially pipe and inject arbitrary operating system commands into the workflow.